flaturtha/NOS/_posts/2016-09-28-the-philosophy-of-the-short-story.md

 In fact, it may be said that no one has ever succeeded as a writer of Short-stories who had not ingenuity, originality, and compression; and that most of those who have succeeded in this line had also the touch of fantasy.
 But there are not a few successful novelists lacking, not only in fantasy and compression, but also in ingenuity and originality; they had other qualities, no doubt, but these they had not.

 If an example must be given, the name of Anthony Trollope will occur to all.
 Fantasy was a thing he abhorred; compression he knew not; and originality and ingenuity can be conceded to him only by a strong stretch of the ordinary meaning of the words.
 Other qualities he had in plenty, but not these.
 And, not having them, he was not a writer of Short-stories.
-Judging from his essay on Hawthorne * <small style="background-color:#FFFFE6;color:#242424">[See NOTE]</small>, one may even go so far as to say that Trollope did not know a good Short-story when he saw it.
+Judging from his essay on Hawthorne *  <sup class="sup_red"> [5]</sup>, one may even go so far as to say that Trollope did not know a good Short-story when he saw it.

 <div class="sidenote">
+ <sup class="sup_red">5</sup> This critical paper of Trollope’s on ‘The Genius of Nathaniel Hawthorne’ was contributed to the <i>North American Review</i> for September, 1879.
+Apparently, like many other of his essays, it has not been reprinted.
 </div>

 I have written &quot;Short-stories&quot; with a capital S and a hyphen because I wished to emphasise the distinction between the Short-story and the story which is merely short.
 The Short-story is a high and difficult department of fiction.
 The story which is short can be written by anybody who can write at all; and it may be good, bad, or indifferent; but at its best it is wholly unlike the Short-story.

 In _An Editor&#39;s Tales_ Trollope has given us excellent specimens of the story which is short; and the narratives which make up this book are amusing enough and clever enough, but they are wanting in the individuality and in the completeness of the genuine Short-story.
 Like the brief tales to be seen in the British monthly magazines and in the Sunday editions of American newspapers into which they are copied, they are, for the most part, either merely amplified anecdotes or else incidents which might have been used in a Novel just as well as not.

 Now, it cannot be said too emphatically that the genuine Short-story abhors the idea of the Novel.
 It neither can be conceived as part of the novel, nor can it be elaborated and expanded so as to form a Novel.
-A good Short-story is no more the synopsis of a Novel than it is an episode from a Novel.* <small style="background-color:#FFFFE6;color:#242424">[See NOTE]</small> A slight Novel, or a Novel cut down, is a Novelet: it is not a Short-story.
+A good Short-story is no more the synopsis of a Novel than it is an episode from a Novel.*  <sup class="sup_red"> [6]</sup> A slight Novel, or a Novel cut down, is a Novelet: it is not a Short-story.
 Mr. Howells&#39;s &#39;Their Wedding Journey &#39; and Miss Howard&#39;s &#39;One Summer&#39; are Novelets, — little Novels.
 Mr. Anstey&#39;s &#39;Vice Versa,&#39; Mr. Besant&#39;s &#39;Case of Mr. Lucraft,&#39; Hugh Conway&#39;s &#39;Called Back,&#39; Mr. Julian Hawthorne&#39;s &#39;Archibald Malmaison,&#39; and Mr. Stevenson&#39;s &#39;Strange Case of Dr. Jekyll and Mr. Hyde&#39; are Short-stories in conception, although they are without the compression which the Short-story requires.

 <div class="sidenote">
+ <sup class="sup_red">6</sup> In some rambling notes on “The Short-story” contributed to the <i>Nineteenth Century</i> for March, 1898, Mr. Frederick Wedmore reiterates certain of the points made in this essay.
+For one thing, he declares that a good Short-story can never be ‘a novel in a nut-shell’; it “cannot possibly be a précis, a synopsis, a scenario, as it were, of a novel.
+It is a separate thing — as separate, almost, as the Sonnet is from the Epic, — it involves the exercise almost of a different art.”
 </div>

 It may be remembered that in the acute and learned essay on _vers de société_ which he prefixed to his admirable &#39;Lyra Elegantiarum,&#39; Mr. Frederick Locker declared that the two characteristics of the best _vers de soci__ é __t__ é_ were brevity and brilliancy, and that the &#39;Rape of the Lock&#39; would be the type and model of the best _vers de soci __é__ t__é_ — if it were not just a little too long.
 So it is with the &#39;Case of Mr. Lucaft,&#39; with &#39;Vice Versa,&#39; with &#39;Archibald Malmaison&#39;: they are just a little too long.